 The Bridging the Gap (BTG) plan is a systemic initiative and large-scale effort to improve persistent inequitable educational outcomes for Black students in Pinellas County Schools.
 To ensure alignment of the goals and desired outcomes, the district developed consistent methods and measures.
 Each year the BTG plan is refined to update strategies and actions aligned to current progress with quarterly updates communicated to the community.
-The Pinellas County School Board (Board) and district remain committed to the BTG plan, evidenced in the explicit inclusion of the plan each year within the Board-approved District Strategic Plan.
-To ensure continuous improvement and attention to implementation, each goal within the BTG plan has a goal manager who works cross-functionally to develop, implement, and monitor the strategic action plans.
-Goal managers meet regularly with Executive Leadership, including the Superintendent, Deputy Superintendent, and Minority Achievement Officer regarding progress and barriers needing attention.
+The Pinellas County School Board (Board) and district remain committed to the BTG plan, evident in the explicit inclusion of the plan each year within the Board approved District Strategic Plan.
+To ensure continuous improvement and attention to implementation, each goal within the BTG plan has a goal manager who works cross-functionally to develop, implement and monitor the strategic action plans.
+Goal managers meet regularly with Executive Leadership, including the Superintendent, Deputy Superintendent and Minority Achievement Officer, regarding progress and barriers in need of attention.

-The district has made progress, most notably in developing and implementing districtwide professional development opportunities and improving early warning systems.
-Within each BTG Goal, action steps have focused on training for teachers and leaders, improved data monitoring, and identifying and tracking at-risk students.
-There is evidence of systems change in each of these key areas as the district has built data systems that track and measure the progress of students in meeting graduation requirements and matching students to advanced courses.
-Additionally, the district has invested in partnerships with national experts for equitable practices, developed staff to become local trainers, and developed a set of robust training options.
+The district has made progress most notably in the development and implementation of districtwide professional development opportunities and improving early warning systems.
+Within each BTG Goal, action steps have focused on training for teachers and leaders, improved data monitoring and identifying and tracking of students who are at-risk.
+There is evidence of systems-change in each of these key areas as the district has built data systems that track and measure the progress of students in meeting graduation requirements and matching students to advanced courses.
+Additionally, the district has invested in partnerships with national experts in equitable practices, developed staff to become local trainers and developed a robust set of training options.

 Data outcomes measured within the plan have demonstrated some improvement, though the COVID-19 pandemic impacted progress during the 2019-20, 2020-21 and 2021-22 school years.
 As a district committed to continuous improvement, Pinellas County Schools recognizes there is still work to be done and is dedicated to ensuring the goals within the BTG plan are met or exceeded.
 Some goals within the BTG plan have demonstrated greater success in terms of student outcomes than others.
-The district will continue to refine and adapt the strategies and actions to align with current capacity while promoting long-term systems change and sustainability over time.
+The district will continue to refine and adapt the strategies and actions to align with current capacity while promoting long-term systems-change and sustainability over time.